 Missing the filing deadlines

 After going to the work of filling in all your details, don’t forget to press ‘send’!
 Government systems allow you to save your form and come back to it at a later date, but you must ensure you don’t forget about the process and miss the boat.
 You have until 31st January after the tax year’s end to submit online, but failure to do so promptly could result in penalties being issued.
 For more information on deadlines and the penalties for missing them, visit this HMRC page.
-The 31st January is also the deadline to pay any tax you may owe – in cleared funds.
+The 31st of January is also the deadline to pay any tax you may owe – in cleared funds.

 Not dating and signing!